 No matter who you are, or where you are on life's journey, you are welcome here at University Congregational United Church of Christ.
 Young, old, sure of your path, or still searching --- we invite you to join us in imagining love and justice - as Jesus did - in acting to change the world.

-Right now, during the pandemic, we are still united as church.
-You are welcome to attend our in-person service at 10 am each Sunday.
+We would love to welcome you at our in-person service each Sunday at 10 am.
 A digital service is also offered on line on Sunday evening at 5 pm.
 Our service is streamed on YouTube and Facebook.
 You will find the links just below this section on our home page.
-Weekly services are are available on line after they are initially presented on Sundays..
+The weekly 5 pm service is available on line after it is initially presented on Sundays..

 Children are an important part of our community, and are welcome for all or part or the service.

 Parking can be a challenge in the University District!
 Persistence, patience and an early start are keys to success.

 UW has free parking on Sundays.
 Enter the main campus gate at NE 45th and 17th Ave NE and turn left past the toll booth.
 It's about a three-block walk to the church.
 The UW Meany Garage at 15th Ave.
 NE and NE 41st St. is a five-block walk.

 The church also owns three parking lots - Lot A is across the street from the church on 16th Ave.
 E. Lot B is beneath Sortun Court, just north of the church on the east side of 16th Ave.
 E. (It closes at 2 p.m.)
 Lot C (for those with difficulty walking, young children and visitors) is at the corner of 15th NE and NE 45th St., next to the church.